ehmicky/modern-errors-bugs/README.md

 ## Configuration

-A bug reports URL (as a `string` or `URL`) must be specified.
-It is especially useful with
+The bug reports URL must be a `string` or `URL`.
+This plugin is especially useful with
 [_unknown_ errors](https://github.com/ehmicky/modern-errors/README.md#unknown-errors).
-However, it can also be applied to (in priority order):
+However, it can also apply to (in priority order):

 - Any error: second argument to [`modernErrors()`](https://github.com/ehmicky/modern-errors#modernerrorsplugins-options)